vincenzocascone/shiny-hunting-bot/README.md

 # How is it built

 I only used some basic Arduino components such as:
+- a basic Arduino board
 - 2 servo motors that are used to press the nintendo A button and START button
 - a photoresistor, used to sense a light change in the nintendo's screen
 - 2 input buttons that you can use in order to save the current session's number of SRs or change some settings
-- an LCD display that shows some info like the SRs counter and the servos fail % Lastly I used some lego bricks to build the structure
+- an LCD display that shows some info like the SRs counter and the servos fail %
+- lastly I used some lego bricks to build the structure

 # How does it work